 Daily Examen PDF

-Here’s a link to a pdf of a Daily Examen so that you can pray it anytime, anywhere.
+Here’s a to a pdf of a Daily Examen so that you can pray it anytime, anywhere.
 Try incorporating this prayer into your nightly routine as you’re getting ready for bed to invite God more deeply into your life.

 Looking for other prayers?